Luis Orduz

 population.remove(unfit)

 Nature is ruthless, and so is our algorithm.
-In nature, only the fittest perpetuate their genes, and in our algorithm, only that individual that best fits the niche is the one to continue.
+In nature, only the fittest perpetuate their genes, and in our algorithm, only that individual in a group5 that best fits the niche is the one to continue.
 This is usually called "tournament selection" in genetic algorithm jargon.

 Finally, to maintain our analogy (and really to prevent our population from growing without bound) we remove the least fit individual from the population.